bpetrikovics/shelly-ota/README.md

   -n, --dryrun          Don't actually perform upgrade
 ```

-* Make sure you specify the proper bind address with -b; this should correspond to an IP address reachable by the Shelly device
+* Will try to autodetect the bind address based on the interface that is related to the default gateway.
+IN case it's not the one you want to use, specify it with -b; this should correspond to an IP address reachable by the Shelly device.
 * Port is defaulted to 8080
 * Target can be a single device or a comma-separated list